Beautiful scenery at Boca Ciega Park in Tampa

 Not the best pic, but a view of the Clearwater Scientology building from a boat ride.

-Whether or not you are interested in learning more about Clearwater’s strong Scientology background, a cruise is a fantastic opportunity to enjoy the scenery!
+Even if you are not interested in lusting after the rich and famous, this city offers some nice cruises.
 And of course, Clearwater Beach with its’ white sands and crystal clear water always rates amongst the best beach towns in the country.
 Most tourists simply come for the beaches and the aquarium (where the popular film Dolphin Tale filmed), without ever stepping foot in the downtown area.
-Note – there are a number of great restaurants in the area too!
+Note – there are a number of great restaurants in this area – I recommend Marina Cantina for some great Mexican food and an even better view.

 13. Babe Ruth hit his longest home run in Tampa

-Interesting tid bit of history – The Great Bambino’s hit his longest home run at the old Plant Field baseball stadium in downtown Tampa.
+Interesting tidbit of history – The Great Bambino’s hit his longest home run at the old Plant Field baseball stadium downtown.
 In April 1919, during a spring training game of the Red Sox vs. the NY Giants, the baseball legend hit a record breaking 587 foot homer.

 14. Tarpon Springs is home to the highest percentage of Greek Americans of any US city